dhyoon0527/Company-NAICS-Code-Mapping/README.md

 1. Bring your own dataset of company names with their NAICS codes
 2. Use built-in data from this repository that I webscraped from Delare County and Kentucky Directory

-## Abstract for Steps
-1.
-> There will be two parts of python script.
-First one is about modeling.
-We're going to implement TF-IDF to rank the importance of partitioned words and apply it to tokenized incoming words (company name).
-Second script is a training set for the model, with the historical data (it should be reliable source) to document frequency of tokenized word of company name with its NAICS code.